Sign Up for a Free Account

 Historical note and terminology

 All viral hemorrhagic fever viruses are lipid-enveloped RNA viruses that persist in nature in an animal or insect host.
 Except for some viruses in the Flaviviridae family, humans are not normally the natural reservoirs but become infected after contact with infected vectors or natural hosts, usually arthropods or rodents.
 For some viruses, accidental infection of humans may be followed by human-to-human transmission.
-The viruses are geographically restricted to areas where the natural hosts live, usually rural areas but occasionally urban cities.
-Modern transportation can export viremic individuals, infectious host species, or vectors to any location.
+The viruses had been geographically restricted to areas where the natural hosts live, usually rural areas but occasionally urban cities.
+But viral hemorrhagic fevers are opportunistic to circumstances we have handed them.
+Landscape fragmentation increases the risk of virus exposure and modern transportation can export viremic individuals, infectious host species, or vectors to any location.

 Except for the dengue viruses, yellow fever virus, and Chikungunya (Togaviridae family, genus Alphavirus) that require a mosquito intermediate, all of the other agents have a degree of aerosol infectivity.
 Because of the manner of infection, high virulence, and associated high mortality, these viruses are handled in biocontainment level 4 laboratories and facilities.